+Thailand opposes to method G3.

 Progress of discussion during WRC-19 on the Agenda Item

 Updates of the offline discussions: As a compromise, Japan proposes for Method G1 to include MOD 4.1.20 of AP30/30A contained in Doc.
 Addendum 7 to Document 80(Add.19).
 The MOD 4.1.20 is the reflection of the current BR practice.